Azure-Samples/azure-health-data-and-ai-samples/samples/smartonfhir/docs/deployment.md

     </details>
     <br />
 - Create Secrets in KeyVault:
     1. Open the KeyVault from the {env_name}-rg resource group, or with the name of the existing resource group you specified.
-The Key Vault will have a suffix of `backkv`.
+The Key Vault will have a suffix of `kv`.
     1. Add a new secret to store Client ID and Client Secret of Application Registration.
         - Name: `ExternalAppClientID`
         - Secret: Client ID of Application Registration added earlier in the FHIR Service Authentication.